hadwll/VBA_1_1axis_mqtt/readme.md

 ### Introduction
 This Readme covers the steps I took to develop a simple wireless vibration monitoring system.
 It utilises development kit in order to prove a concept.
+A 9 axis bno055 oreinatiton sensor from bosch, a Esp32 devkit2 in order to prepare the signals for MQTT and a Raspberry Pi to receive the data through a python program.